March 31, 2023

 Amy Sailer, PhD Candidate, University of Utah

-The Jefferson Scholars Foundation, University of Virginia, with support from The Decadence Research Centre, Goldsmiths, University of London.
+- The Decadence Research Centre, Goldsmiths, University of London

 Acknowledgements